Skip to main content

 Conclusion

-This concludes the introduction to this project.
-If you have any questions or suggestions, feel free to leave a comment below, and we will respond as soon as possible.
+This concludes the introduction to the project.
+If you have any questions or suggestions, feel free to leave a comment below, and we will reply as soon as possible.

-Alternatively, if you're unsure how to implement a specific operation, feel free to leave a comment as well, and we will do our best to assist you.
+If you’re unsure how to implement a certain operation, you are also welcome to leave a comment.
+We will do our best to assist you.